lacymorrow/alpaca-mcp-server/README.md

 ### Asset Information
 46. Search for details about the asset 'AAPL'.
 47. Show me the top 5 tradable crypto assets by trading volume.
-48. Filter assets with status 'active' for tech stocks.
+48. Get all NASDAQ active US equity assets and filter the results to show only tradable securities

 ### Combined Scenarios
 49. Get today's market clock and show me my buying power before placing a limit buy order for TSLA at $340.